triferus/UOC_MovieBot/README.md

 The Dialogflow folder contains the initial DialogFlow bot support files:
 - MovieBot.zip contains the bot itself (intents, entities and dialog) and can be uploaded to DialogFlow
 - VisualStudio.rar contains the WebHook created

-Access data to both frameworks can be found in the body document and is not given here for data protection.

 The R folder contains the code used to gather the needed data from MovieLens.
 Due to their size, support databases are NOT included and need to be downloaded from https://movielens.org.
 Needed archives are *movies_metadata1*, *credits* and *keywords*.
 Archives must be downloaded in the same folder than the R code.